Blue Beetle (Jaime Reyes): Ongoing series

-The Reach

-The Reach are ancient enemies of the Guardians of the Universe, though their pact with the Guardians forbids them from invading new cultures, including Earth.
-Jaime has recently sought help from S.T.A.R.
-Labs to discover the scarab's full power.
-The Reach appear to be enemies of the Controllers; Jaime's scarab suit reacts violently to a Darkstars uniform worn by the current Manhunter Kate Spencer.

-In a Countdown to Final Crisis tie-in, Jaime assists Traci Thirteen (former) in foiling Eclipso's attempt to kidnap a baby with great magical potential and use it as a new, uncorrupted host.
-In the aftermath, Jaime and Traci kiss, hinting at a relationship starting.
+Contrary to Jaime's initial belief, the scarab is revealed to be an extraterrestrial weapon created by the alien Reach.
+However, magical influences left the scarab "corrupted" and uncontrollable by the Reach.
 Jaime takes the fight to the Reach, using the time-warping qualities of the Bleed to attack three of their machines at once.
 When this fails, Jaime attacks the Reach's flagship, but the Reach use their weapons to attack his home.
-Jaime's emotional outburst at this attack allows the Reach to shut down the scarab and remove it from Jaime, who is thrown into a holding cell while the scarab is taken for examination, but the scarab transfers its knowledge into Jaime before removal, allowing the young hero to break free.
-Meanwhile, Jaime's family, having escaped the attack, are protected from further Reach assault by Peacemaker, the Posse, Traci Thirteen, La Dama and later Guy Gardner, Fire and Ice.
-Attacking several guards and taking their armor, Jaime heads for the engine, forcing the Reach to shut it down which reveals their ship.
-Once captured and brought to the bridge, Jaime shouts "Khaji Da!".
-He then reveals that, during the time spent with him, the scarab has gained a personality of its own and fully detached itself from the Reach hive-mind.
-Claiming Khaji Da (the combined utterance of Khaji, the codeword for Infiltrator and Da, its own serial number) as its name, the scarab sides with Reyes against the Reach.
-As the battle continues the Reach Negotiator unleashes a doomsday device on Earth in retaliation for his defeat.
+Jaime's emotional outburst at this attack allows the Reach to shut down the scarab and remove it from Jaime.
+However, the scarab transfers its knowledge into Jaime before removal, allowing him to escape.

+Jaime's family, having escaped the attack, are protected by Peacemaker, Traci Thirteen, Guy Gardner, Fire, and Ice.
+After attacking several guards and taking their armor, Jaime reunites with the scarab, who names itself Khaji Da and sides with him against the Reach.
+As the battle continues, the Reach Negotiator unleashes a doomsday device on Earth in retaliation for his defeat.
 Jaime and the scarab agree to sacrifice themselves to stop the superweapon.
 At the last moment, Booster Gold appears and saves them both.
-The bond with the scarab stronger than ever, Jaime wonders if other scarabs will gain a personality due to Khaji Da talking to them about individuality.